‘Enjoy hell:’ Doctor’s sentence next for assaulting gymnasts

 LANSING, Mich.
-(AP) — After listening to the riveting pleas of more than 150 victims, a judge is set to sentence a Michigan doctor who parlayed his reputation and personal charm into years of sexual abuse by molesting Olympic gymnasts and other young female athletes instead of solving their sports injuries.
+(AP) — A former Michigan sports doctor who parlayed his reputation and personal charm into years of sexual abuse of Olympic gymnasts and other young women is set to be sentenced following the riveting statements of more than 150 victims, including one of his first public accusers who is expected to speak Wednesday.

-Judge Rosemarie Aquilina will hear from a few more victims and then send Larry Nassar to prison Wednesday, the seventh day of a remarkable hearing that has given the girls, young women and their parents a chance to confront him in court.
-He faces a minimum prison term of 25 to 40 years but it could go higher.
+Judge Rosemarie Aquilina will hear from a few more victims and then send Larry Nassar to prison Wednesday, the seventh day of a remarkable hearing that has given the girls, young women and their parents a chance to confront Nassar in court.
+He faces a minimum prison term of 25 to 40 years on the molestation charges.

-Among those expected to speak on the last day: Rachael Denhollander, a Kentucky woman who contacted Michigan State University police in 2016 after reading reports about how USA Gymnastics, which trains Olympians, mishandled complaints of sexual misconduct.
+Among those testifying on the last day is Rachael Denhollander, who was one of the first women to publicly identify herself as one of Nassar’s young victims.
+Denhollander contacted Michigan State University police in 2016 after reading reports about how USA Gymnastics, which trains Olympians, mishandled complaints of sexual misconduct.
 Nassar worked at Michigan State and also was the national gymnastics squad’s doctor.

 Nassar, 54, eventually pleaded guilty to assaulting seven people in the Lansing area, including Denhollander, but the sentencing hearing has been open to anyone who said they were a victim.
 His accusers said he would use his ungloved hands to penetrate them, often without explanation, while they were on a table seeking help for various injuries.